BerkeleyHCI/PolymorphicBlocks/getting-started.md

 > This block logically goes between the USB input and the microcontroller, but it just needs to be declared before any connect statements involving it.
 > The IDE will create a block with empty parameters for you to fill.
 >
-> You can append the buck converter's ground pin to the existing ground connect statement:
+> You can append the voltage regulator's ground pin to the existing ground connect statement:
 > 1. Select the existing connect statement in the code.
 > 2. Start a connect operation at any port that is part of the existing connection.
 >    - It is not currently supported to add to an existing connection without starting the connect operation at that connection.